cb-repo/P006-MOTOR_MOUNT_N20-CLAMP/README.md

 - Mounts are threaded so does not require any additional nuts.
 - Internal recesses have been added to provide clearance for the protruding gears of the N-series gearboxes.
 - Screw mounting points are recessed back from the front to enable mounting closer to the edge.
-- *Delayed due to shipping issues but coming soon in v1.1:* bushing on output shaft to protect the notoriously weak gearbox.

 ## SPECIFICATIONS
 - **Dimensions:** 20x13.4x12 mm